Department of Sociology

 The Department of Sociology considers the Master of Arts degree to be: (1) training in preparation for a Ph.D. program, or (2) a professional degree in applied sociology.
 In order to accomplish these goals, the department offers both a thesis and an applied internship route to the Master of Arts degree.
 These programs provide wide latitude for students aspiring to develop a sociological background.
 Students contemplating further education beyond a master's degree are strongly advised to discuss the selection of the thesis or internship program options with their advisor and committee members.
 Students can expect to complete a total of 36 graduate hours in either tract (thesis or internship) in order to receive an M.A. degree.

-Required Courses: The Department of Sociology requires that students complete 12 hours of core courses, which include Sociological Theory (SOC 6300), Social Statistics (SOC 6304), Quantitative Methods (SOC 6306), and Qualitative Research Methods (SOC 6311).
-It is required that students have completed introductory undergraduate courses in statistics, theory, and research methods prior to applying to the program or enrolling in these required core courses.
-A student may not enroll in thesis hours or internship hours until all four core courses have been successfully completed.
+Required Courses: The Department of Sociology requires that students complete 15 hours of core courses, which include Sociological Theory (SOC 6300), Proseminar (SOC 6302), Social Statistics (SOC 6304), Quantitative Methods (SOC 6306), and Qualitative Research Methods (SOC 6311).
+It is recommended that students have completed introductory undergraduate courses in statistics, theory, and research methods prior to applying to the program or enrolling in these required core courses.
+A student may not enroll in thesis hours or internship hours until all five core courses have been successfully completed.

 Electives: The elective hours may be chosen from any of the 6000 level courses in the Sociology Department.
 If appropriate for a student's area of concentration, six (6) hours of electives may be taken outside the Department of Sociology with prior consent of the Sociology Graduate Advisor or the student's own advisor of record.
 A request for such approval must be made by a graduate petition form and the approved petition form must be kept in the student’s graduate file.